darkessence87/psi-comm/README.md

 # Description
+This library contains classes for making communication in decoupled architecture.
 - *Attribute*.
 Is used for notification listeners on its value changed.
 If you make local variable as attribute other classes may subscribe to its changes.
 - *Event*.
 Is used for notification listeners.
 If you make local variable as event other classes may subscribe to your notifications.
 - *CallHelper*.
 Contains helpers for ordered processing functions with callbacks.